-Certain subsidiaries of Lufthansa, for which Mr. Mayrhuber, a director of the Company, serves as Chairman of the Executive Board and Chief Executive Officer, are customers of certain subsidiaries of HEICO.
-Purchases made by such subsidiaries of Lufthansa represented in excess of five percent, but less than 10%, of HEICO's consolidated net sales of \$538 million for the fiscal year ended October 31, 2009.
+Certain subsidiaries of Lufthansa, for which Mr. Mayrhuber, a director of the Company, served as Chairman of the Executive Board and Chief Executive Officer until December 2010, are customers of certain subsidiaries of HEICO.
+Purchases made by such subsidiaries of Lufthansa represented in excess of five percent, but less than 10%, of HEICO's consolidated net sales of \$617 million for the fiscal year ended October 31, 2010.
 We expect this customer relationship to continue in the current fiscal year.
 We believe that the terms of its transactions with Lufthansa are no less favorable to us than would have been obtained from an unrelated party, and that Mr. Mayrhuber is not afforded any special benefits as a result of our transactions with Lufthansa.
-See page 9 for additional information about the Board of Directors' determination that Mr. Mayrhuber is an independent director.
-The Financial/Audit Committee advises the Board of Directors regarding potential transactions between the Company and any of its directors or officers, and reviews them under a standard that the terms of any such transaction should be no less favorable to the Company than would be obtained from an unrelated party.
-The Finance/Audit Committee and the Board of Directors have not adopted specific procedures for such reviews and consider each transaction in light of the specific facts and circumstances presented.
+See page 11 for additional information about the Board of Directors' determination that Mr. Mayrhuber is an independent director.